abhisheku1/azure-powershell/src/MachineLearningServices/docs/New-AzMLWorkspaceCommandJobObject.md

 ```

 ### -EnvironmentId
-The ARM resource ID of the Environment specification for the job.
+[Required] The ARM resource ID of the Environment specification for the job.

 ```yaml
 Type: System.String